Tailwind: A Practical Framework for Query Accelerators: Conclusion

 \section{Conclusion}

-We present abstract logical plans (\alps{}) and \thesystem{}: a new external query planning and execution framework that provides a practical way to integrate query accelerators with any RDBMS that supports data import/export.
-The key takeaway is that by using \alps{} and a layer of indirection in front of an RDBMS, we can surgically integrate specialized query execution methods (accelerators) into the RDBMS. \thesystem{} strikes the sweet spot between specializing the RBDMS for performance and maintaining its generality without extraneous engineering overhead.
-Our experiments on Redshift and DuckDB show that, with a space budget of 10\%, \thesystem{} accelerates TPC-H queries by \OverallGeomeanSpeedup{} on average (up to \OverallTopSpeedup{}).
+We presented abstract logical plans (\alps{}) and \thesystem{}: a new non-invasive query planning and execution framework that provides a practical way to integrate query accelerators with any RDBMS that supports data import/export. \alps{} and a layer of indirection let \thesystem{} strike the sweet spot between specializing the RBDMS for performance and maintaining its generality, all without having to modify its source code.
+Our three case studies show that users can integrate workload-specific accelerators that \thesystem{} automatically applies when beneficial, achieving geomean speedups of \BestGeomeanTpch{}, \BestGeomeanTpchp, and \BestGeomeanSQLStorm{}.

-\begin{acks} This research was supported by Amazon, Google, and Intel as part of the MIT Data Systems and AI Lab (DSAIL) at MIT.
-This research was also sponsored by the Department of the Air Force Artificial Intelligence Accelerator and was accomplished under Cooperative Agreement Number FA8750-19-2-1000.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Department of the Air Force or the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein. \end{acks}